To arrange a wedding we ask that you visit the Church Officeand fill in a fairly

 will need a certificate to prove this.

-The minister of your other Church should have advised you on this, but any doubts
+The minister of your other Church should advise you on this as well, but any doubts

 please contact the Vicar, the earlier the better - no certificate and the marriage

 may not be able to take place as planned - better safe than sorry.

 Want to marry at St Johns but live elsewhere:

 If one of you lives elsewhere you will need to contact the Church in their Parish

 about having Banns read there.